SDCalvo/mcp-ui-bridge/react-cli-mcp/PLAN.md

 - **Phase 3.5: Package as a Turnkey MCP Server/Tool**

-  - **Goal**: Package the `react-cli-mcp` system into an easy-to-use tool.
-Developers can install and run this tool against their React application, which will automatically start the DOM parser, the MCP server (for LLM interaction), and optionally the interactive CLI (for debugging/direct use).
+  - **Goal**: Package the `mcp-ui-bridge` system into an easy-to-use tool.
+Developers can install and run this tool against their web application, which will automatically start the DOM parser, the MCP server (for LLM interaction), and optionally the interactive CLI (for debugging/direct use).

   - [ ] **Task 3.4.1**: Create Configurable Entry Points & Core Abstraction

-    - [ ] Define clear entry points for starting the system (e.g., a primary CLI command like `npx react-cli-mcp connect --url <app-url>` and/or a simple programmatic function like `runMcpServer({targetUrl: '<app-url>'})`).
+    - [ ] Define clear entry points for starting the system (e.g., a primary CLI command like `npx mcp-ui-bridge connect --url <app-url>` and/or a simple programmatic function like `runMcpServer({targetUrl: '<app-url>'})`).
     - [ ] Abstract the core application logic (Playwright launching, DOM parsing, MCP server startup, CLI loop) into a primary class or module that can be invoked by these entry points.
     - [ ] Implement configuration options (e.g., target URL, headless mode, MCP server port, enable/disable interactive CLI mode) passable via CLI arguments or function parameters.
     - [ ] Ensure the MCP server component can be started and run independently of the interactive `inquirer`-based CLI prompt, allowing for server-only operation.